 Tip #5: If You Still Feel Lost….

 It can take a little (or a lot) of time to figure out the right healthcare plan for you, especially if you’re doing it all on your own.
 But there are resources out there to help you.
-And remember, taking the time now to figure out which plan works for you could be less than the time it’ll take you to figure out how to pay for your uncovered medical expenses later.
+Remember, taking the time now to figure out which plan works for you could be less than the time it’ll take you to figure out how to pay for your uncovered medical expenses later.